 Level 3 has over 350 data centers worldwide, including one in Sacramento and one in West Sacramento.

 Level 3 has three tiers of data center: Premier; Premier Select; and Premier Elite.
+Level 3’s West Sacramento facility is part of the Premier Select tier.
+The Premier Select tier offers:

 The Sacramento data center is categorized as Premier and offers “ideal data storage and archival solution with multiple sites within a region for local diversity.”